 Managing Holiday Stress With Overactive Bladder

-Why it’s Important to Watch what you Eat
+Why It’s Important to Watch What You Eat

 When it comes to OAB triggers, eating habits are at the top of the list.
 And since changes in eating patterns are almost universal around the holidays, you’ll need to pay extra attention to how and what you eat.
 Keep in mind that:

 - Gaining weight can worsen symptoms.
-Maintaining a healthy weight is important for a number of reasons, and it can have an effect on bladder health.
+Maintaining a healthy weight is important for a number of reasons and it can have an effect on bladder health.
 Studies have shown that overweight women who were able to lose just a moderate amount (8% of their body weight) often see improvements in their OAB symptoms.
 Try to stick to healthy foods over the holidays, with only a few small splurges.

 - Certain sweets can lead to leakage.
 Honey, chocolate, citrus juices, corn syrup and some artificial sweeteners have been known to irritate the bladder and exacerbate OAB.
 Unfortunately, these ingredients are abundant in holiday feasts, so you’ll have to be extra careful at parties and gatherings.

 - The right beverage balance is important.
 Drinking too much liquid will surely make you go more often, but not enough liquid results in concentrated urine that is more likely to irritate the bladder and could lead to infection.
-Find the sweet spot by staying evenly hydrating with frequent sipping: water is typically the best choice for everyone, but a bit of juice (especially cranberry) is fine.
+Find the sweet spot by staying evenly hydrated with frequent sipping; water is typically the best choice for everyone, but a bit of juice (especially cranberry) is fine.
 Alcohol and caffeine are diuretics, which means they promote the production of urine – steer clear if you want to avoid OAB symptoms.

 Although you’ll have to be a bit of a picky eater at parties, don’t fret about everything.
 Allow yourself a little indulgence, but space out your drinks and your treats so you aren’t rushing to the bathroom in the middle of every conversation.
-You should be able to enjoy yourself in social situations, and you can that more easily with a bit of preparation.
+You should be able to enjoy yourself in social situations, and you can do that more easily with a bit of preparation.

 Tips to Relieve Worry and Increase Comfort